xray-imaging/align/readme.rst

                 shutter open status value (default: 1)
     --detector-prefix DETECTOR_PREFIX

-or by changing the default pv_name values in the adjust/config.py file
+or by changing the default pv_name values in the adjust/config.py file.